UofT-UTSC-CS-sandbox/pactify/doc/sprint0/README.md

 ### 2. What do you name your branches?

 We will be following a clear and descriptive naming conventions for our branches to make it easier to understand the purpose of each branch.
-The conventions will shall be following are as follows:
+The conventions we shall be following are as follows:

 Feature Branches: 'feature/short-description'

 Release Branches: 'release/version-number'

 ### 3. Do you use github issues or another ticketing website?